Saratoga campaign: Burgoyne's plan to capture Albany

+Burgoyne, seeking to command a major force, proposed to isolate New England by an invasion from Quebec into New York.
+This had already been attempted by General Carleton in 1776, although he had stopped short of a full-scale invasion due to the lateness of the season.
+Carleton was heavily criticized in London for not taking advantage of the American retreat from Quebec, and he was also intensely disliked by Germain.
+This, combined with rival Henry Clinton's failed attempt to capture Charleston, South Carolina, placed Burgoyne in a good position to get command of the 1777 northern campaign.
 Burgoyne presented a written plan to Lord Germain on February 28, 1777; Germain approved it and gave Burgoyne command of the main expedition.

 Burgoyne's invasion plan from Quebec had two components: he would lead the main force of about 8,000 men south from Montreal along Lake Champlain and the Hudson River Valley while a second column of about 2,000 men (which Barry St. Leger was chosen to lead), would move from Lake Ontario east down the Mohawk River valley in a strategic diversion.
 Both expeditions would converge upon Albany, where they would link up with troops from Howe's army, proceeding up the Hudson.
 Control of the Lake Champlain–Lake George–Hudson River route from Canada to New York City would cut off New England from the rest of the American colonies.

 The last part of Burgoyne's proposal, the advance by Howe up the Hudson from New York City, proved to be the most controversial part of the campaign.
 Germain approved Burgoyne's plan after having received Howe's letter detailing his proposed offensive against Philadelphia.
 Whether Germain told Burgoyne, who was still in London at that time, about Howe's revised plans is unclear: while some sources claim he did, others state that Burgoyne was not notified of the changes until the campaign was well underway.
 Historian Robert Ketchum believes that Burgoyne would probably have been aware of the problems that lay ahead had he been notified of the Philadelphia plan.